 Federal Impact Assessment Act

-Since the entry into force of the Impact Assessment Act in August 2019, efforts have continued at the regional level to gain a thorough understanding of how the substitution and delegation provisions under the Impact Assessment Act may be implemented for the JBNQA, NEQA and NILCA impact assessment procedures.
+Since the entry into force of the Impact Assessment Act (IAA) in August 2019, efforts have continued at the regional level to gain a thorough understanding of how the substitution and delegation provisions under the Impact Assessment Act may be implemented for the JBNQA, NEQA and NILCA impact assessment procedures.
 The Impact Assessment Act has broadened the scope of federal impact assessment, which will likely increase the number of projects subject to assessment and cases of multiple applicable assessment procedures in Nunavik.
 This extended scope includes consideration of social impacts and impacts on the rights of Indigenous people.
 These new elements could foster harmonization with the procedures under the JBNQA, the NEQA and the NILCA, which have always taken into account social impacts and Inuit and Naskapi rights.

+The Impact Assessment Agency of Canada maintains an online project impact assessment registry.
 The general public may participate at several stages during impact assessment.
 For more information click here.